-The 31 year-old has been informed by medical staff his condition has worsened and the disease is incurable.
+The 31-year-old has been informed by medical staff his condition has worsened, and the disease is incurable.

-“After seeing my doctor today we’ve finally been told the news me and my family were dreading,” explained Noble.
-“The cancer has returned in my brain and bone marrow.
+“After seeing my doctor today, we’ve finally been told the news my family and I were dreading,” explained Noble.
+“Cancer has returned in my brain and bone marrow.
 The cancer is (also) terminal.

 Noble’s words come just thirteen months after Noble posted a poignant picture of himself at what he described as his ‘weakest and frailest’ in January 2018.

-Displaying his ongoing struggle, Noble hoped revealing the photo of his plight would lead to a picture of health some time later.
+Displaying his ongoing struggle, Noble hoped revealing the photo of his plight would lead to a picture of health sometime later.

 posting this picture at my weakest and frailest my but most optimistic In one year when this appears on my timeline I will take a photo to show u all what positivity can do keep praying 4 me if this helps one fellow cancer fighter through a bad day then im happy #beatingcancer pic.twitter.com/B81GeJSVRb

 “(I’m) posting this picture at my weakest and frailest.
 But (I’m) most optimistic (that) in one year when this appears on my timeline, I will take a photo to show you all what positivity can do.

 “Keep praying for me.
 If this helps one fellow cancer fighter through a bad day, then I’m happy. #beatingcancer.”

 Three months after the image was revealed, WBN caught up with Lee to see how he was doing.